-Table 1: Government Agency Submissions & Project Response Government Agency Agency Comments Proponent Response Ballina Shire Council Perimeter Road (Council access and maintenance) It is acknowledged that the proposed layout does not include a 20 m buffer and therefore does not comply with the requirements of the approved Environmental Management Plan (EMP) and Condition B10 of the Concept Approval.
+Table 1: Government Agency Submissions & Project Response Government Agency Proponent Response Agency Comments Ballina Council Shire Perimeter Road (Council access and maintenance) It is acknowledged that the proposed layout does not include a 20 m buffer and therefore does not satisfy the requirements of the approved Environmental Management Plan (EMP) and Condition B10 of the Concept Approval.
 Section 6.1.1 of the EMP states that a 20m buffer be applied to retained areas of freshwater wetland within the Conservation Zone, not a 20 m buffer to the entire Conservation Zone.
-Mapping of the freshwater wetland was last undertaken in 2018 and is provided in the ecological response to Ballina Shire Council's submission within Attachment 1 of this letter.
+Mapping of the freshwater wetland was last undertaken in April 2020 and is provided in the ecological response to Ballina Shire Council's submission within Attachment 5 of this letter.
 The intent of any buffer is to minimise negative impacts upon sensitive receiving areas.
 In this case, protection of the Freshwater Wetland EEC within the Conservation Management Zone (CMZ) which also contains threatened Square-stemmed Spike-rush (SSSR) and Hairy Joint Grass (HJG) is required.
 Reference is made to the fact the 20m buffer as contained under the existing Concept Plan Approval provides for the construction of a local access road upon Super Lot 5 which was to service the previously approved aged care housing designation for SL5.
 In this respect, the buffer did not comprise of a 20m landscaped buffer.
+Reference is made to the fact the 20m buffer nominated by Condition B10 permitted a public road.
+Based on the Council road standard, a 4m grassed verge would be provided on the outer side of the public road abutting the CMZ.
+In this instance, the proposal provides a minimum 5m grassed area in addition to the access track and grass verge resulting in a minimum 11.43m setback to the CMZ and freshwater wetland.
 A proposed track within a 5m-8m reserve plus a no build zone has been incorporated into the current design.
-The 5m buffer will comprise a 3m wide gravel access track (with localised widenings) and 2 m wide vegetated strip (refer Attachment 2).
-The proposed track would have less nutrient runoff than a local access perimeter road.
+The 5m buffer will comprise a 3m wide gravel access track (with localised widenings) and 2 m wide vegetated strip (refer Attachment 1).
+The proposed access track would have less nutrient runoff than a local access perimeter road.
 In this respect, the intent of the 20m buffer would be met through the ability to achieve the Epiq Estate stormwater management plan through the building setback & 5-8m reserve area which equates to a minimum10m buffer.
 Further reference to commentary on the stormwater management for the project is provided under Point 4 of this letter.

 Regard is also made to crime prevention and the design of the proposed perimeter maintenance access.
 In this respect, the track will have lockable bollards erected at each end where the track connects to the public road network.
 Further, an option also exists to incorporate a fence and gate at the road frontage to provide further access restrictions is deemed appropriate by Council.
 This measure will clearly delineate access and use of the track is not for public access.
 Furthermore, the utilisation of a gravel finish discourages the use of the access track for skateboards or scooters which may occur with a concrete surface, thereby reducing the attraction for children to utilise the track.